Tyler731137/Portfolio/README.md

-# Cleanfolio Minimal
+##Portfolio

-A portfolio template built with HTML, CSS, and JavaScript.
+Built with HTML, CSS, and JavaScript.

 ## License